tamilzh2018/kode-kloud-test/AWS.md

 > *A legacy application requires a static IP to allowlist in external firewalls.
 Allocate an Elastic IP that can be used with a new EC2 instance.*

+For this task, allocate an Elastic IP address, name it as nautilus-eip.

 ### 💻 **EC2 Management**